zionward/Applicant_Helper/README.md

 ```bash
 make clean
 ```
 if you are a windows user, go to http://gnuwin32.sourceforge.net/packages/make.htm and download `Binaries`.
-Add the path of `bin\make.exe` to path variable in environment variables.
+Add the path of `bin\make.exe` to to the value of environment variable `Path`